succinctlabs/op-succinct/book/fault_proofs/challenger.md

 `withdrawalsRoot`; for earlier blocks, the challenger falls back to `eth_getProof` at the same block number when calculating the output root.

+### Validation Outcomes and Retries

+Output-root validation records one of three outcomes for each monitored game:

+- `Valid`: the locally computed output root matches the claim.
+- `Invalid`: the output root mismatches, or the claimed L2 block number exceeds `u64::MAX`.
+- `Unavailable`: validation could not complete because required RPC data could not be read.

+Only `Invalid` authorizes an automatic challenge based on output-root validation.
+An `Unavailable` game is never treated as invalid: while its challenge window remains open, the challenger retries it on every polling cycle.
+At or after the deadline, it keeps the unavailable reason for observability but stops fetching the output root and does not submit a challenge based on an unknown result.
+Challenges inherited from a parent game that resolved in favor of the challenger remain independent of this output-root classification.

+Game discovery and validation retries are tracked independently from the factory cursor.
+A failed index is retained for retry while the cursor continues to later indices, so one malformed or temporarily unavailable game cannot starve subsequent discovery.
+Individual game refresh failures are also isolated so other cached games can still be synchronized and acted on.

+The following metrics expose unavailable validation and isolated synchronization failures:

+- `op_succinct_fp_challenger_unverifiable_games`: in-progress, unchallenged games whose output root remains unavailable.
+- `op_succinct_fp_challenger_nearest_unverifiable_deadline_seconds`: seconds until the nearest such deadline (`-1` when none and `0` once expired).
+- `op_succinct_fp_challenger_sync_failures_total`: isolated discovery, refresh, and synchronization failures.

 ### Game Challenging
 - Submits challenges for games flagged by the sync step
 - Challenges games that are in progress and either invalid or the parent is challenger wins